macs03/vheurope-front/README.md

 _source: [IPGeo5](http://ipgeo5.com/)_

 **IMPORTANT NOTE**:
 That's why Chrome and other Chromium derivates web browsers won't allow any website to even ask permission for geolocation if it's not using a "secure" protocol as HTTPS.
-See- [Chromium recommendation](https://www.chromium.org/Home/chromium-security/prefer-secure-origins-for-powerful-new-features) for more information about this issue.
+See [Chromium recommendation](https://www.chromium.org/Home/chromium-security/prefer-secure-origins-for-powerful-new-features) for more information about this issue.